gada1982/CarND-MPC-Project/README.md

 `psi[t+1] = psi[t] + v[t] / Lf * delta[t] * dt`

 `v[t+1] = v[t] + a[t] * dt`

+The position of the vehicle is defined by (x,y).
+Psi stands for its orientation and v for its velocity. delta and a represent actuators (e.g.: for steering and aceleration - throttle/brake).
+The distance between the front of the vehicle and its center of gravity (CoG) is defined by Lf.

  The error (distance and orientation) is calculated with the following equations:

  `cte[t+1] = f(x[t]) - y[t] + v[t] * sin(epsi[t]) * dt`

  `epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt`

+The cross-track error (cte) is the difference between the path which the car should follow and the current vehicle position.
+This is coupled with the y-coordinate in the coordinate system of the vehicle.
+Epsi is the orientation error of the vehicle.

 ### Timestep Length and Elapsed Duration (N & dt)